Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 As a result, the input buffers will not be extended by margin data.

-.. note:: Internal Margin handling is not supported on AIE-ML device.
+.. note:: Internal Margin handling is not supported on AIE-ML and AIE-MLv2 devices.

 Maximizing Throughput
 ^^^^^^^^^^^^^^^^^^^^^